xma711/notebook/linux/hypervisor/README.md

 In addition to its own API, cloudstack also supports the aws API and open cloud computing interface from the open grid forum.

-Deployment: the minimum production consists of one machine running the cloudstack management server, and another machine to act as the cloud insfrastructure.
+Deployment: the minimum production consists of one machine running the cloudstack management server, and another machine to act as the cloud infrastructure.
 In its smallest deployment, a single machine can act as both the management server and the hypervisor host (using the kvm hypervisor).